 To discover the winner in a Bark vs. Aura matchup, we spent time hands-on testing both parental control apps — installing them on our phones, setting up child profiles, digging into monitoring tools, and triggering alerts to see how each service performs in real-life scenarios.
 From usability to notification accuracy and location tracking, we evaluated everything that matters to families trying to protect their kids online.

 Based on our testing, Aura Parental Controls came out on top.
-Although Bark offers a broader range of standard features to keep your children safe, including conversation monitoring across texts and apps and location tracking, we found the software to be buggy.
+Although Bark offers a broader range of standard features — including conversation monitoring across texts, apps, and email, plus location tracking — we found the software to be consistently buggy across multiple test sessions.
+Alerts were frequently delayed or failed to trigger entirely, the app drained our phone's battery, and setup ranged from an APK sideload on Android (flagged as potentially harmful) to a 45-minute desktop scan on iOS.

 But more importantly, we value Aura's non-invasive approach to monitoring.
-Aura's Balance feature monitors conversations across platforms to provide parents with real, actionable insights rather than transcripts.
-Another unique feature is that Aura bundles child identity theft protection and SSN monitoring with select parental control plans, offering above-and-beyond online protection for children and teens.
+Aura's Online Wellbeing feature monitors conversations across platforms to provide parents with real, actionable insights — analyzing message tone, frequency, and social patterns to build a picture of your child's online health — rather than surfacing raw transcripts.

 So if you're less concerned about location tracking and want to focus on screen time monitoring and your children's overall online health, Aura may be the better option.
 Learn more as we dig into the findings of our in-house testing around pricing, features, usability, and more.